cnbbooks/lfe-casting-spels/book/records.md

 ```

 This may seem like a lot of overhead, but it means that things will be much
-cleaner and less suseptible to bugs: each item of data is well-defined, with functions that create the data, access the data -- both the magical record functions as well as functions in the Erlang standard library.
+cleaner and less suseptible to bugs: each item of data is well-defined, with functions that create the data, access the data, and update the data -- both the "magical" record functions mention above as well as functions defined in the Erlang standard library (e.g., the ``proplists`` and ``orddict`` modules).

 Furthermore, this is a common practice used in many real-world Erlang and LFE applications: records are passed as inputs to functions and returned as (often updated) outputs, which in turn are fed into other functions.